Applying for a U.S. Passport

 For adult passport (10 year validity) renewal, please fill out the DS-82 form (PDF 82KB).

-Forms are available on-line at passport services, from the Embassy in Abuja or Consulate General in Lagos.
+Forms are available online, from the Embassy in Abuja or Consulate General in Lagos.

 For a child’s passport please note the following:

 Both parents will need to attend the interview and bring valid identification that includes their full name, photo, date of birth, and signature.
 Acceptable forms of ID are a passport (any country), driver’s license (must be the actual license, not the temporary laminate version), or a few different forms of identification that meet the requirements, e.g. a national ID card for name and date of birth and a tax ID card with name and signature but no date of birth.

 For a child’s first or second passport renewal, progress photos chronologically depicting the child’s physical development since the previous passport issuance are almost always necessary.
 The child’s original birth certificate is required as well.